A New Dawn For Public Health

 Michael R. Bloomberg's $300 million gift will save lives across the U.S., for generations to come.

-Words by Maryalice Yakutchik • Illustration by Joey Guidone
+By Maryalice Yakutchik • Illustration by Joey Guidone

 Hundreds of new students.
 Scores of new collaborations with public and private organizations.
 Major new faculty hires.
 Groundbreaking research on some of the fundamental issues affecting health in the U.S. What’s envisioned for the Bloomberg School’s second century is not business as usual.